-To provide the most informed recommendation, doctors should look at patients’ family history as it relates to hair loss.
+To provide the most informed recommendation, doctors should look at patients’ family history related to hair loss.
 The extent and pattern of hair loss in your family can help the doctor loosely determine the caliber and potential pattern of hair loss.
-Depending on the results of the doctor’s analysis of your family history, they may or may not find someone in their early 20’s as a suitable candidate for surgery.
+Depending on the doctor’s analysis of your family history results, they may or may not find someone in their early 20s as a suitable candidate for surgery.

 3. Non-Surgical Options

-For younger patients, several non-surgical options can slow down hair loss and stimulate growth.
+Several non-surgical options can slow down hair loss and stimulate growth for younger patients.
 Some of these include:

 - Platelet-Rich Plasma

 - Low-Level Laser Therapy